 General Health Care

 Some medications needed by the student are supplied by the health center at no charge.
-Medications not stocked at the health center that are prescribed by the College physicians or an off-campus physician are the financial responsibility of the student.
+Medications not stocked at the health center that are prescribed by an off-campus physician are the financial responsibility of the student.
 The health center is not financially responsible for medications prescribed by an off-campus physician or for medication that the student may have been taking prior to attending the College.

 We are unable to provide allergy injections.
 Please check with your doctor for other resources for this service, or another plan of care for your allergies.